arshadbagwan9373/DailyCollect/README.md

 ---

 ## 📖 Overview
 Daily Collect empowers financial institutions and agents to efficiently manage customer savings, withdrawals, and complaints.
-With Firebase integration, the app ensures secure data storage and real-time synchronization, making it accessible anytime, anywhere.
+With Firebase integration, the app ensures secure data storage and real-time synchronization, making it accessible anytime.

 ---